-By default, CleanCloud sends order update emails from an automatic email address generated when your account is created.
-This email address typically includes your store’s name and the CleanCloud domain, such as [email protected]
+By default, CleanCloud sends order update emails from an automatic address generated when your account is created.
+This typically includes your store’s name and the CleanCloud domain (e.g., [email protected]).

-However, CleanCloud offers an option to send email notifications using your own domain for a setup fee.
-For example, if your domain is mydrycleaner.com, notifications can be sent from an address like [email protected]
+However, you can choose to send notifications using your own domain for a one-time setup fee.
+For example, if your domain is mydrycleaner.com, emails can be sent from [email protected].

-Before using a custom email domain, please be aware of the following limitations:
+Before switching to a custom domain, please note these limitations:

 Pricing

-Setting up a custom email domain includes a one-time setup fee:
+Setting up a custom email domain involves a one-time fee:

 $75 (USD)